How to Make Homemade Sauerkraut

 “Rustic” Homemade Sauerkraut is the best thing for your health

-“Sauerkraut” literally translates to Sour Cabbage.
-And that is exactly what it is.
-It is cabbage that has been finely sliced and preserved in a brine made from its own juices and salt.
+Sauerkraut literally translates to “sour cabbage,” and that is exactly what it is!
+Itโ€™s a type of fermented cabbage that has been finely sliced and preserved in a brine made from its own juices and salt.
+This fermentation process, driven by natural lactic acid bacteria, gives sauerkraut its signature tangy flavor while also making it rich in probiotics that support gut health.

 Is it Safe to make your own Sauerkraut?